AGENDA

 • Mikhail ERSHOV (Russia), Chief Director for Financial and Market Research, Institute of Energy and Finance

-• Georgy TOLORAYA (Russia), Deputy Chairman of the Board, Russian National Committee on BRICS Research
+• Georgy TOLORAYA (Russia), Executive Director, Russian National Committee on BRICS Research

 Discutants: